nukes327/inky_utilities/README.md

 # inky_monitor
-Weather and informational monitor for inkyPHAT on rpi zero
+Weather, Calendar, and Schedule display for the inkyWHAT